Qian Zhongshu: Works

 Besides rendering Mao Zedong's selected works into English, Qian was appointed to produce an anthology of poetry of the Song dynasty when he was working in the Institute of Literary Studies.
 The Selected and Annotated Song Dynasty Poetry was published in 1958.
-Despite Qian's quoting the chairman, and his selecting a considerable number of poems that reflect class struggle, the work was criticized for not being Marxist enough.
+Despite Qian's quoting Mao Zedong, and his selecting a considerable number of poems that reflect class struggle, the work was criticized for not being Marxist enough.
 The work was praised highly by the overseas critics, though, especially for its introduction and footnotes.
 In a new preface for the anthology written in 1988, Qian said that the work was an embarrassing compromise between his personal taste and the prevailing academic atmosphere.

 Seven Pieces Patched Together (七缀集), a collection of seven pieces of literary criticism written (and revised) over years in vernacular Chinese, was published in 1984, and has been translated by Duncan Campbell as Patchwork: Seven Essays on Art and Literature.
 This collection includes the famous essay "Lin Shu's Translation" (林纾的翻译).

 Qian's magnum opus is the five-volume Limited Views (管锥编, Pipe-Awl Collection).
 Begun in the 1980s and published in its current form in the mid-1990s, it is an extensive collection of notes and short essays on poetics, semiotics, literary history and related topics written in classical Chinese.
+One of the last authors to produce substantial works in classical Chinese, Qian's choice of language was seen as a challenge to the assertion that classical Chinese is incompatible with modern and Western ideas, a popular belief during the May Fourth Movement.
+Ronald Egan argues that the work contains an implicit negative commentary on the Cultural Revolution.

-Qian's command of the cultural traditions of classical and modern Chinese, ancient Greek (in translations), Latin, English, German, French, Italian, and Spanish allowed him to construct a towering structure of polyglot and cross-cultural allusions.
-He took a range of Chinese classical texts as the basis of this work, including the I-Ching, Classic of Poetry, Verses of Chu, The Commentary of Tso, Records of the Grand Historian, Tao Te Ching, Lieh-tzu, Jiaoshi Yilin, Extensive Records of the T'ai-p'ing Era and the Complete Prose of the Pre-Tang Dynasties (全上古三代秦漢三國六朝文).
+Besides both modern and classical Chinese, Qian's command of English, German, French, Italian, Spanish and Latin allowed him to construct a towering structure of polyglot and cross-cultural allusions.
+He took a range of Chinese classical texts as the basis of this work, including the I-Ching, Classic of Poetry, Verses of Chu, The Commentary of Tso, Records of the Grand Historian, Tao Te Ching, Lieh-tzu, Jiaoshi Yilin, Extensive Records of the T'ai-p'ing Era and the Complete Prose of the Pre-Tang Dynasties (全上古三代秦漢三國六朝文), and often shed new light on them through a comparative literary perspective.
+As he observed: "It is a monumental work of modern scholarship that evinces the author's great learning and his effort to bring the ancient and the modern, Chinese and Western, into mutual illumination."

-Broadly familiar with the Western history of ideas, Qian shed new lights on the Chinese classical texts by comparing them with Western works, showing their likeness, or more often their apparent likeness and essential differences.

-"It is a monumental work of modern scholarship that evinces the author's great learning and his effort to bring the ancient and the modern, Chinese and Western, into mutual illumination."